 By mid-November it became obvious that blacks were not as united as they would like to be.
-Clarence personnel, chairman of the advisory committee to Project 500 and suponstrators are at a standstill, but posedly the "black man's man," was their University disciplinary hear. the object of a barbed editorial and ings have grown into a campus is. cartoon in the BSA newsletter, sue.
-Reprimands of record have Drums.
-Painting a picture of Proj-The Union demonstration, which been issued to 204 students, but ect 500 students as penniless and hungry, Drums accused Shelley of "Tom-ing somewhere."
+Clarence personnel, chairman of the advisory committee to Project 500 and suponstrators are at a standstill, but posedly the "black man's man," was their University disciplinary hear. the object of a barbed editorial and ings have grown into a campus is. cartoon in the BSA newsletter.
+The Union demonstration, which been issued to 204 students, but ect 500 students as penniless and hungry, Drums accused Shelley of "Tom-ing somewhere."